prebhakta/dev-machine/README.md

 1. Open iTerm2
 1. Click iTerm from the menu
-1. Click "Make iTerm2 the default Term
+1. Click "Make iTerm2 the default Term"

 #### Import Settings